lee-vivian/yelp-help/README.md

 # yelp-help

+An analysis of Yelp restaurant data.
+Uses 5-fold cross validation to identify the most significant features for a given niche and construct a final polr model to predict a restaurant's Yelp rating given certain feature values.

 Authors: Kristy Chen and Vivian Lee

 Many people use Yelp to find new restaurants and try the latest food trends.
 In fact, Yelp’s mission statement